easm002/QBUS5010/README.md

-This is just a example of other branch.
+This is an example of README file.
+I am actually from group 1.